premanshu-pareek/trychat_app/README.md

 # Try Chat App

+Note: The project has bugs in some modules.
+It will take some time for to get back to it and fix it.
+PRs are always welcome.

 This is a web chat app created using React, utilizing Firebase for authentication and storage.
 The project is based on the tutorial by Lama Dev, and you can find Lama Dev's YouTube channel [here](https://www.youtube.com/@LamaDev).

 ## Installation